-How medication is obtained will depend on the local arrangements in place in each constabulary/region/country.
+How medication is obtained will depend on the local arrangements in place in each police service/region/country.

 HCPs should ensure that they are familiar with the procedures in place.
-Methods that can be used to obtain medication for supply or administration include:
+Methods that may be used to obtain medication for supply or administration include:

 - Provided by the police, or outsourced provider; held in a locked medicine cabinet within the medical room and dispensed on the instructions of the prescriber, or administered or supplied via an AP/PGD.
 (Provided via NHS Pharmacy in Scotland.) - Provided by the FP from their own medical bag. - As previously prescribed for the patient: from their property; brought in by a friend or relative; or by the police from an address.
-The HCP must be confident that he/she has been able to identify medication and verify the regimen (i.e. name, date, dose, and suitability for administration) prior to authorising the continuation of medication (see Appendix A). - Collected from the supervising pharmacy where the patient receives supervised doses of opioid substitute medication.
-(See Public Health England's advisory document - under Useful Resources). - Collected by the police, via a private prescription issued by the prescriber (on headed notepaper) that must include the non-medical prescriber's registration number or the doctor's GMC number for Prescription Only Medicines (POM) and Schedule 4 and 5 Controlled Drugs (CD).
-A private prescription for a Schedule 2 or 3 CD must be ordered on a special form (see below). - The patient's identifier [England and Wales NHS number], [Scotland Community Health Index (CHI) number], [Northern Ireland Health and Care Number] should be included where possible. - Any person collecting Schedule 2 or 3 CDs who is not the patient will need a note from the patient authorising the third party to collect the medication.
+The HCP must be confident that he/she has been able to identify medication and verify the regimen (i.e. name, date, dose, evidence of concordance and suitability for administration) prior to authorising the continuation of medication (see Appendix A). - Collected from the supervising pharmacy where the patient receives supervised doses of opioid substitute medication.
+(See Public Health England's advisory document - under Useful Resources).

+- Collected by the police, via a private prescription issued by the prescriber (on headed notepaper) that must include the non-medical prescriber's registration number or the doctor's General Medical Council number - for Prescription Only Medicines (POM) and Schedule 4 and 5 Controlled Drugs (CD).
+A private prescription for a Schedule 2 or 3 CD must be ordered on a special form (see below). - The patient's identifier [England and Wales NHS number], [Scotland - Community Health Index (CHI) number], [Northern Ireland - Health and Care Number] should be included where possible. - Any person collecting Schedule 2 or 3 CDs who is not the patient will need a note from the patient authorising the third party to collect the medication.
 The private prescription form is available as personalised [(FP10PCDNC with prescriber's details pre-printed) and non-personalised (FP10PCDSS) in England], [PPCD91 in Scotland], [WP10PCD and WP10PCDSS in Wales] and [PCD1 in Northern Ireland].
-Supplies of these prescriptions can be obtained by contacting the local NHS England Regional Team (England), Local Health Board (Scotland, Wales), or Business Services Organisation (Northern Ireland). - The form must contain the prescriber identification number (supplied by the relevant body).
+Supplies of these prescriptions can be obtained by contacting the local NHS England Regional Team (England), Local Health Board (Scotland, Wales), or Business Services Organisation (Northern Ireland). - The form must contain the prescriber identification number (supplied by the relevant body). - Supplied from a pharmacy on receipt of a NHS prescription, where this is the agreed contractual method. - Provided by hospital staff when a patient has been to hospital for treatment while in police detention.
+An appropriate HCP should be consulted to authorise use of this medication before self-administration is supervised by custody staff. - Personal supervision of administration of Schedule 2 and 3 CDs to a patient, or personal supervision of their selfadministration by the patient, may be undertaken by the registered medical practitioner authorising their use or other appropriate HCP.